 When it comes to audio, Monoprice is the king of bang-for-your-buck value.
 Cut out the frills, fancy branding, and extensive marketing budget, and all that’s left is premium noise canceling and features for a fraction of the cost.
 With the Monoprice BT-600ANC, Monoprice is putting this philosophy to use with an all-out attack on the active noise cancelation market dominated by Bose and Sony.
 We spent a week to see if Monoprice manages to pull off a major heist in the headphone game.

-Editor’s note: this Monprice BT-600ANC review was updated on July 30, 2023, to add the Skullcandy Hesh ANC to Alternatives, and to update formatting.
+Editor’s note: this Monprice BT-600ANC review was updated on November 28, 2024, to update recommendations.

 Students will appreciate Monoprice’s headset for its multi-pairing for switching from lectures on your laptop to music on your phone, especially since it costs far less than $100.
 Commuters of all budgets can benefit from the long battery life and exceptional noise canceling, both of which are great for long trips on the train.